Kristina01111000/Drws_site/README.md

 From Dr. W:

-How does the membership plug into the registration?
-Is there a discount code that a patient could have to allow them to use the existent registration form, or should we have a different page that they could be linked to from an email from me?

 Meeting today:

-     - contact from inmotion? on ssl?
-SENT FILES TO INMOTION
-     - 1099 form for payment?
-16 hours this month, once a month not weekly NEXT WEEK

 	- GOOGLE DOC AND PDF FOR SCORECARD
 		- MAKE PAGE THAT HAS INSTRUCTIONS THEN LINK TO GOOGLE DOC AND DOWNLOAD FOR EXCEL SHEET?